 A single, common, and harmonised solution would apply across the whole of GB.

-Currently, there are up to three different applications of ‘Large’, ‘Medium’ and ‘Small’ Power Station depending simply on to which of the three onshore TO systems a generator connects.
-Further details on where these can be found are defined in the the current version of the Grid Code Glossary and Definitions.
+Currently, there are up to three different applications of ‘Large’, ‘Medium’ and ‘Small’ Power Station depending on which of the three onshore TO systems a generator connects to.
+Further details on these can be found in Annex 5.

-With the support of the industry, thismodification would be used to develop a harmonised GB solution applying the EU Connection Codes requirements before consulting with the wider industry and then submitting to Ofgem for a decision.
+The aim of this modification is to develop a single, common, harmonised GB solution for Power Station access arrangements before consulting with the wider industry and then submitting to Ofgem for a decision.

 Given the above, there appears to be six broad options of what a single, common, harmonised solution could look like by changing the existing Small / (Medium) / Large Power Station thresholds.
 Prior to any detailed Workgroup discussion these options included: